divineniiquaye/flight-routing/README.md

 ---

 If these offered routes do not fit your needs, you may create your own router pilot and add it to your `router collection`.
-Router is nothing more than an implementation of [RouterInterface](https://github.com/divineniiquaye/flight-routing/blob/master/src/Interfaces/RouterInterface.php) with its six methods:
+Router is nothing more than an implementation of [RouterInterface](https://github.com/divineniiquaye/flight-routing/blob/master/src/Interfaces/RouterInterface.php) with its five methods:

 ```php
 <?php